heimsharon/Portfolio-with-React/README.md

 ## Notes

 - The codebase is commented for educational purposes and future reference.
 - The GitHub repository allows you to download, fork, or contribute to the project as needed.

 ---

-## Contributing, Support, and FAQ
+## Contributions

--   **Contributions:** Pull requests are welcome!
+  Pull requests are welcome!
 Please open an issue or submit a pull request for improvements or bug fixes.

+---

+## Support

--   **Support:** If you encounter any issues or have suggestions, please open an issue on GitHub.
+ If you encounter any issues or have suggestions, please open an issue on GitHub.

--   **FAQ:**
+---

+### FAQ

-    -   _How do I run the program?_
+- How do I run the program?
     See the [Installation](#installation) and [Usage](#usage) sections above.
-    -   _Can I use this for my own project?_
+- Can I use this for my own project?
     Yes, this project is MIT licensed.
 See the [License](#license) section.
-    -   _I'm having trouble running the app!_
+- I'm having trouble running the app!
         -   Double-check your Node.js and npm versions.
         -   Make sure all dependencies are installed.
         -   If you see missing module errors, try running `npm install` again.